Ethical Elephant Sanctuary in Thailand | 2-Day Experience | Viajera en Tailandia

 Collaboration and Collective Action

 The project continuously monitors the movements, behaviors, and feeding habits of the elephants in the forest.
-The information gathered helps to better understand their needs and to strengthen the coexistence between elephants, the community, and the ecosystem.
+The information gathered helps to better understand their needs and to strengthen the coexistence between the elephants, the community, and the ecosystem.

-Cultural Heritage and Living Traditions
+Cultural Heritage and Living Wisdom